 Tel.: +49 3834 420 3415

-Enrolments to the master’s degree course in Organisational Communication are not subject to admission restrictions and can take place from 3 August to 11 September 2020, and from 18 September to 16 October 2020.
+Enrolments to the master’s degree course in Organisational Communication are not subject to admission restrictions and can take place from 2 August to 27 August 2021.

 Diversity & unlimited exchange

 Our students’ bachelor’s studies have not only provided them with specialist knowledge in the field of communication studies, but also in a broad range of further disciplines.
 These interdisciplinary perspectives make it possible to consider communication problems that can occur between organisations and society from various different angles.
 The members of staff at the Chairs of Communication Studies [de] and Organisational Communication [de] are also able to contribute a broad range of specialisations and fields of interest for use in their lectures and seminars.
 Being a small department, we are able to provide open exchange and personal contact between members of teaching staff and students.
 We also maintain contact to partner universities in other parts of the world and support you with organising and realising your period of study abroad.

 Collaboration with project partnersunderlines our ambition to provide a research-oriented degree course in which the students are able to apply their subject knowledge of the interdependencies of organisational structures and communication behaviour directly to research projects and case studies.
 The theoretical and practice-based facets of the master’s degree course Organisational Communication train students for decision-making and managerial positions in the field of communication.Graduates of this degree course work in various professions.

 Requirements & consolidation